 - I usually refresh about every 3 months or sooner if I think they are weak.
 I want to be able to smell the odor but not be overwhelmed by it.
 If you use TOO much and your dog is used to A LOT of odor, your dog may struggle on less odor at tests and trials. - I refresh by taking the lid off, dropping 2-3 drops on the inside of the lid, place it back on the jar (quickly) and shake!
-Voila! refreshed! - I've also read of or received kits where there is a flat cotton ball on the bottom of the jar that is scent with the odor and the qtips face down and rest on the cotton ball.
+Whala refreshed! - I've also read of or recieved kits where there is a flat cotton ball on the bottom of the jar that is scented with the odor and the qtips cotton down so they rest on the cotton ball.

 How many qtips do we use in training?
 When starting out, you can increase odor by having 4 or 5 qtips in the tin, but as with anything you should vary the number you use as it can vary at a test.
 For your ORT, the rules explicitly state that 3 qtips are taped inside the box (underneath the top lid).
 I tend to train with 3 most of the time.
-But I also go down to 1 for a bit challenging or use more than 3 if my dog is struggling.
+But I also go down to 1 for a bit challenging, or use more than 3 if I'm setting up a difficult hide.

 Another frequent question is how to take your odor on the road when training.
 I will prepare my tins/containers before leaving the house so that I'm not messing with the odor/jars away from home.
-I put gtips in the gtip containers and put the container in a zip lock baggie and off I go!
+I put qtips in the qtip containers and put the container in a zip lock baggie or a more sealed item like a glass jar and off I go!